Drug Abuse in the LGBTQ Community

-The lesbian, gay, bisexual, and transgender community has long been a part of society, but the LGBT acronym came about only in the 1990s.
+The lesbian, gay, bisexual, and transgender community has long been a part of society, but the LGBTQ acronym came about only in the 1990s.

 In addition, many in this community are likely to suffer from depression or other mental health issues related to discrimination from others.
 Substance abuse coexists in 20 percent of people with anxiety, depression, and other mood disorders, per the Anxiety and Depression Association of America.

-Alcohol is a major contributor to addiction among LGBT individuals as well.
-While around 5-10 percent of heterosexual Americans abuse alcohol, a quarter of the LGBT community does, the Association for Addiction Professionals reports.
+Alcohol is a major contributor to addiction among LGBTQ individuals as well.
+While around 5-10 percent of heterosexual Americans abuse alcohol, a quarter of the LGBTQ community does, the Association for Addiction Professionals reports.

 One of the biggest reasons for this is because many members of this community feel they have to rely on nightlife and bars as the primary way of meeting one another in safe spaces.

-A high-quality treatment center will employ staff members who have extensive experience engaging with and supporting members of the LGBT community.
-Fortunately, 777 treatment facilities across the nation were offering specific treatment options to LGBT community members as of 2008, per SAMHSA.
+A high-quality treatment center will employ staff members who have extensive experience engaging with and supporting members of the LGBTQ community.
+Fortunately, 777 treatment facilities across the nation were offering specific treatment options to LGBTQ community members as of 2008, per SAMHSA.

-Attending treatment at a facility that supports LGBT views and lifestyles is crucial to client success.
-Facilities that don’t will not feel welcoming to LGBT clients, and this will have a detrimental effect on treatment success.
+Attending treatment at a facility that supports LGBTQ views and lifestyles is crucial to client success.
+Facilities that don’t will not feel welcoming to LGBTQ clients, and this will have a detrimental effect on treatment success.
 As a result, many will leave treatment before completing it.
-The journal of Substance Abuse and Misuse notes at least half of all individuals who enroll in outpatient treatment drop out before they even complete three months in rehab – a figure the Partnership for Drug-Free Kids strongly recommends as being the minimum length of treatment required for a good shot at a successful recovery.
+The journal of Substance Abuse and Misuse notes at least half of all individuals who enroll in outpatient treatment drop out before they even complete three months in rehab – a figure the National Institute on Drug Abuse strongly recommends as being the minimum length of treatment required for a good shot at a successful recovery.

 Therapy during treatment will focus on a lot more than substance abuse.
 Therapy should focus on all aspects of a person’s life, including any struggles related to transgender, bisexual, or gay identity.
 Therapy will also address repairing familial relationships and establishing individual identity.
 In addition, the peer relationships that clients can form during rehab are often lasting friendships.